To help evaluate the Nike Air Zoom GP Turbo, I went on a two-mile run to gain a feel for the shoes’ comfort and weight.

 Comfort 9.2

-In terms of comfort, the Nike Air Zoom GP Turbo is excellent.
+In terms of comfort, the GP Turbo are excellent.

 They’re some of the most comfortable tennis shoes I’ve worn, with impressive impact resistance and an overall plush feeling ride that comes from the full-length Zoom Air Unit embedded into the midsole combined with plenty of responsive foam that’s soft underfoot.